 Inchon (officially Incheon Metropolitan City) is located in northwestern South Korea, bordering Gyeonggi and Seoul to the east.
-Inhabited since New Stone Age, Incheon was home to just 4,700 people in 1883 when it became an international port.
-Today, around 3 million people live in the city, ranking it Korea’s 3rd most populous city - following Seoul and Busan.
-The city's growth has been assured in modern times with the development of the port due to its natural advantages as coastal city and the proximity to South Korean capital.
+Today, around 3 million people live in the city, ranking it Korea’s 3rd most populous (following Seoul and Busan).
+The city's growth has been assured in modern times with the development of the port due to its natural advantages as coastal city and the proximity to the South Korean capital.
 It's part of Seoul Capital Area, along with Seoul and Gyeonggi Province, forming the 2nd-largest metropolitan area by population in the world.

-Incheon has since led Korea's economic development by opening its port to the outside world, ushering in the modernization of Korea as an industrial centre.
+As international port, Inchon was opened in 1883.
 In 2003, the city was designated as Korea's first "free economic zone".
-Since then, global enterprises and large local companies have increasingly invested in Incheon Free Economic Zone, including Samsung company which chose Songdo International City as its new investment destination for bio industry.
+Since then, global enterprises and large Korean companies have increasingly invested in Incheon Free Economic Zone, including Samsung company which chose Songdo International City as its new investment destination for bio industry.

 Incheon cruise terminal

 Via a joint venture company, the South Korean government is currently building a new cruise ship terminal in Port Incheon.
 The "International Passenger Terminal" is an USD 580 million investment.
 When completed in 2019, the new cruise ship facility will have capacity to berth even the world's largest cruise ships of the Royal Caribbean's Oasis class.

 Incheon Port International Terminal (Golden Harbor)